GabrielBotelhoGit/SensoresApp/README.md

-# Introdução
+# Introduction

-## Objetivo
+## Goal
-Criar uma aplicação que forneça ao usuário um overview de leituras de sensores de acordo com a região do país.
+Create an application that provides the user with an overview of sensor readings according to the region of the country.

-## Tecnologias
+## Technologies

 - .Net Core